Vipulpatil1704/amazona/learning.md

 7. react-bootstrap and bootstrap, react-router-bootstrap

 =>we can use Navbar from react-bootstrap  which requires container and to use routing in navbar use LinkContainer from react-router-bootstrap.

+8. using react-helmet-async package we can change the title according to product name.
+=>For this we have to wrap index.js App inside <HelmetProvider>
+=>And wrap title inside <Helmet>